 Actions Online Affect Others

 With the increase in social media usage there has also been an increase in cyber bullying.
 Social media is a high speed gossip train that can be hurtful and damaging for the individual being attacked as well as the person that created the post.
 Understanding how actions online can affect others offline could play a vital role in your child’s social media use.
+They should never post things that would embarrass others.

 Start Monitoring Your Child’s Name and Mentions